ocadotechnology/aimmo/README.md

 * Make and activate a virtualenv (We recommend [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/index.html)) - if you have a Mac see the following section.
     * e.g. the first time, `mkvirtualenv -a path/to/aimmo aimmo`
     * and thereafter `workon aimmo`
+* You might need to create an admin account the first time around:
+`python example_project/manage.py createsuperuser`
 * `./run` in your aimmo dir - This will:
     * install all of the dependencies using pip
     * sync the database